machaniG/EDA-tableau-dashboards/README.md

 My analysis uncovered that:

-- Despite being increasingly sensitivity to seasonal shifts, the business is growing (a 5.7% YoY profit increase in 2021), with an all-time average profit margin of 52.1%.
+- Despite being increasingly sensitivite to seasonal shifts, the business is growing (a 5.7% YoY profit increase in 2021), with an all-time average profit margin of 52.1%.
 - Profit varied by £0.72M across the top five profitable territories, revealing where to allocate marketing spend.